 3.1.5 Proposals for new residential development must respect the individual characteristics and features of the site itself.
-These include topography, existing buildings, features of the archaeological or built heritage and landscape features such as rivers, streams, trees and hedgerows, which make an important contribution to the biodiversity and ecology of an area.
-Proposals should identify and, where appropriate, protect and integrate heritage and landscape features into layouts in a suitable manner.
+These include topography, existing buildings, features of the archaeological or built heritage, which include key historic landmarks that act as a source of pride and local identity.
+These also include landscape features such as rivers, streams, trees and hedgerows, which make an important contribution to the biodiversity and ecology of an area.
+Proposals should identify and, where appropriate, protect and integrate heritage and landscape features into layouts in an appropriate manner.

 3.1.6 Particular care will be necessary in preparing layout proposals on sloping sites in order to minimise the impact of differences in level between adjoining properties, existing or proposed.
 The use of prominent retaining walls within and at the margins of sloping sites will be unacceptable.
 Where changes in ground level between buildings are unavoidable the Council will generally expect these to be accommodated by the use of planted banks.
 It may be appropriate to consider the use of bespoke/specialist house designs which respect topography, such as split level dwellings.
-In all cases it will need to be demonstrated that the proposals will avoid significant overshadowing, overlooking and loss of privacy.
+Where appropriate, a topographical plan and levels of the site will be required to determine if the proposal is acceptable and to inform the design and layout of the scheme.
+Elevation details of retaining structures [Footnote 3] may also be required, and in all cases it will need to be demonstrated that the proposals will avoid significant overshadowing, overlooking and loss of privacy.

 3.1.8 Poor quality residential developments have often been designed with little appreciation for local character or a sense of place and have tended to be dominated by road considerations.
 They also fail to take account of the need to present an attractive outlook; properties have backed onto nearby roads or other public areas and created unsightly views.

-3.1.10 Particular care will be required in the treatment of corner sites within layouts and these should contain specifically designed buildings.
-Such corner sites and other accessible nodes can often provide ideal opportunities for the use of landmark buildings.
+3.1.10 In the interests of residential amenity, particular care will be required in the treatment of corner sites within layouts.
+Corner sites should contain specifically designed buildings and high-quality boundary treatments to enhance the visual qualities of the streetscape.
+Such sites and other accessible nodes can often provide ideal opportunities for the use of landmark buildings.

 Form, Materials and detailing

-3.1.14 In assessing schemes in Areas of Outstanding Natural Beauty, Conservation Areas and Areas of Townscape Character, the Council will have particular regard to published design guidance.
+3.1.16 In assessing schemes in close proximity to listed buildings, Areas of Outstanding Natural Beauty, Conservation Areas and Areas of Townscape Character, the Council will have particular regard to published design guidance.

-3.1.15 While the Council considers it important to ensure that all new residential development fits in well with its surroundings, this will not preclude quality contemporary design using modern materials.
-Innovative design and layouts can achieve greater energy efficiency through the orientation of buildings to maximise passive solar gain and the use of renewable energy technologies and sustainable construction techniques.
-Greater consideration should also be given to the use of sustainable drainage systems (SuDS)2 and more environmentally sound methods of disposing of effluent.
+3.1.17 While the Council considers it important to ensure that all new residential development fits in well with its surroundings, this will not preclude quality contemporary design using modern materials.
+Innovative design and layouts can achieve greater energy efficiency through the orientation of buildings to maximise passive solar gain and the use of renewable energy technologies [Footnote 5] and sustainable construction techniques.
+Greater consideration should also be given to the use of sustainable drainage systems (SuDS) [Footnote 6] and more environmentally sound methods of disposing of effluent.

-3.1.16 Site characteristics, the need to preserve existing site features and vegetation, and the space requirements for the provision of communal open spaces will all influence development densities.
+3.1.18 Site characteristics, the need to preserve existing site features and vegetation, space requirements for the provision of open spaces and specific needs within social housing will all influence development densities.
 On large sites a range of densities, building forms and a mix of house types will be required to help enhance quality and sustainability.
 The LPP may indicate a density requirement or a specific number of dwellings for particular housing sites.
 Where this is not the case the Council will have regard to the location of the proposal, relative to Policy HOU4 of the Plan Strategy, and to the overall quality of the residential environment to be created.

-i. relate to a site which has appropriate plot depth and configuration – a fundamental requirement for successful backland development is for the backland plot to be of sufficient depth to accommodate new housing in a way which provides a quality residential environment for new and existing residents (see section on ‘Effect on neighbours’ below).
+i. relate to a site which has appropriate plot depth and configuration – a fundamental requirement for successful backland development is for the backland plot to be of sufficient depth to accommodate new housing in a way which provides a quality residential environment for new and existing residents, ensuring adequate private amenity space and appropriate separation distances for existing and proposed properties (see section on ‘Privacy’ below).

 ii. be of a form and scale which respects the local context – it is important to ensure that new development respects the scale and density of existing development.
 In general the scale and massing of new housing in backland areas should not exceed that of the existing dwellings fronting the surrounding streets.